 The crew will remove all the tarps and pick up all the roofing debris from around your home and in your landscaping.
 Once all the debris is removed the crew will run magnets to pick up the loose nails around the perimeter of your home.
 This usually needs to be done 3 or 4 times to get the nails up.

-To get a new roof replacement, the old roof will typically need to be torn off.
-Most roofing materials that are removed will need to be taken to special construction dumps that are designed to handle all the different materials used in the roofing products, such as the petroleum in asphalt shingles.
+To get a new roof, the old roof will need to be torn off.
+Most roofing materials that get removed will need to be taken to special construction dumps.
+These dumps are designed to handle all the different materials used in the roofing products.
+Like the petroleum in asphalt shingles.

-Depending on the type of materials that will be torn off, in some cases, materials can be recycled which could reduce the cost of your roof replacement.
-Either way, to get rid of the old materials, they need to be handled by labor to be put into dump containers and then transported by a CDL class driver.
-After the job site is completely clean, your contractor will remove the dump container and clean up around where it was positioned on your property.
+Depending on the type of materials removed, in some cases, materials can be recycled.
+Which could reduce the cost of your roof replacement.
+Either way, to get rid of the old materials, they need to be handled by labor.
+Put into dump containers and then transported by a CDL class driver.
+Once your job site is completely clean, your contractor will remove the dump container and clean up around the spot it was positioned on your property.

 If you’re just starting out the process, you’re probably getting ready to find and hire a local roofing contractor.
 To locate a great local roofing contractor that’s the best fit for you, RoofCrafters has provided a checklist of questionsto ask your local roofing contractor, along with the right answers that you need to get back when you meet with these roofing contractors.